DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

-If you want live online learning sessions in addition to E-Learning courses, you can create a Webinar course in your Docebo LMS.
+Webinars can be used as standalone courses, or in addition to E-Learning courses in the platform.
 This article will guide you on how to create a webinar course, set up and manage sessions, record webinar sessions, and set up webinar courses in course catalogs and learning plans.

 Creating a Webinar Course